 Hi there, Its Haley!
 I have been working hard this past month to perfect my crochet skills and I finally was able to crochet two beautiful scarves for college!
-For those new to Daisy Farm Crafts, I am Tiffany’s third daughter and I attend BYU-Idaho.
+For those new to Daisy Farm Crafts, I am Tiffany’s third daughter and I live in Montana.
 I love the break I get from the Arizona heat and I’m so excited to be able to wear winter clothes.

 I would consider myself to be at the beginner level for crochet and the thing I love about these scarves are they are totally beginner friendly and super cute.
 I am so happy with how they turned out.
 It is the same stitch for both scarves: the mesh stitch.
 It took me a while to really master the mesh stitch.
 I had to do a lot of practice swatches to get it right.
 Practice swatches have helped me so much to learn crochet.